FKnorring/AoCpp/1: Historian Hysteria/README.md

 # Intuition (Part 2)

 This is a easy map problem, or more accurately i need to implement a counter.
 I need to put every number in the left list as a key in the map, initialized as 0.
 And then for every matching number in the right list, increment the value of the key in the map.
-Then i need to run through the keys and multiply the key by the value and add it to the result.
+Then i need to run through the left list again and add its value multiplied by its count to the result.

 ## Hurdles